 - If the file suffix is

-.javathen you typically must execute the Compile and Run command on the file to first compile it to a
+.javathen you typically must manually compile it to a

 In addition to looking in the